 \begin{theorem} Suppose $f$ is convex and $\ell$-smooth where $\ell$ is sub-quadratic.
 Then there always exists a constant $G$ satisfying $G \ge \max\Set{8\sqrt{\ell(2G)( (f(x_0) - f^*) + \norm{x_0-x^*}^2)}, \norm{\nabla f(x_0)}}.$ Denote $\smcst:=\ell(2G)$ and choose $\eta\le\min\left\{\frac{1}{16\smcst^2},\frac{1}{2\smcst}\right\}$.
 The iterates generated by Algorithm~\ref{algo:nesterov} satisfy

 \end{theorem}

-It is easy to note that Theorem~\ref{thm:nesterov-main} achieves the accelerated $\cO(1/T^2)$ convergence rate, or equivalently the $\cO(1/\sqrt{\epsilon})$ gradient complexity to find an $\epsilon$-suboptimal point, which is optimal among gradient-based methods~\citep{nesterov2003introductory}.
+It is easy to note that Theorem~\ref{thm:nesterov-main} achieves the accelerated $\cO(1/T^2)$ convergence rate, or equivalently the $\cO(1/\sqrt{\epsilon})$ gradient complexity to find an $\epsilon$-sub-optimal point, which is optimal among gradient-based methods~\citep{nesterov2003introductory}.

-In order to prove Theorem~\ref{thm:nesterov-main}, we use induction to show the gradients along the trajectory of Algorithm~\ref{algo:nesterov} are bounded by $G$.
+In order to prove Theorem~\ref{thm:nesterov-main}, we also use induction to show the gradients along the trajectory of Algorithm~\ref{algo:nesterov} are bounded by $G$.
 However, unlike gradient descent, the gradient norm is no longer a potential function or monotonically non-increasing, which makes the induction analysis more challenging.
 Suppose that we have shown $\norm{\nabla f(y_s)}\le G$ for $s<t$.
 To complete the induction, it suffices to prove $\norm{\nabla f(y_t)}\le G$.
-Since $x_t=y_{t-1}-\eta\nabla f(y_{t-1})$ is a gradient descent step, by Line~6 of Algorithm~\ref{algo:nesterov}, Lemma~\ref{lem:convex_gd_one_step} directly shows $\norm{\nabla f(x_t)}\le G$.
-In order to also bound $\norm{\nabla f(y_t)}$, we aim to control $\norm{y_t-x_t}$, the most challenging part of our proof.
+Since $x_t=y_{t-1}-\eta\nabla f(y_{t-1})$ is a gradient descent step by Line~6 of Algorithm~\ref{algo:nesterov}, Lemma~\ref{lem:convex_gd_one_step} directly shows $\norm{\nabla f(x_t)}\le G$.
+In order to also bound $\norm{\nabla f(y_t)}$, we try to control $\norm{y_t-x_t}$, which is the most challenging part of our proof.
 Since $y_t-x_t$ can be expressed as a linear combination of past gradients $\{\nabla f(y_s)\}_{s<t}$, it might grow linearly with $t$ if we simply apply $\norm{\nabla f(y_s)}\le G$ for $s<t$.
-Fortunately, similar to standard Lipschitz smooth functions, we can obtain a tighter bound on $\norm{\nabla f(y_s)}$ by the sub-optimality gap based on the following lemma whose proof is deferred to Appendix~\ref{subapp:lemmas_related_smoothness}. \begin{lemma} If $f$ is $\ell$-smooth, then $\norm{\nabla f(x)}^2 \leq 2\ell(2\norm{\nabla f(x)})\cdot(f(x)- f^*)$ for any $x\in\cX$. \end{lemma} Thus if the function value is decreasing sufficiently fast, which can be shown by following the standard Lyapunov analysis of NAG, we are able to obtain a good enough bound on $\norm{\nabla f(y_s)}$ for $s<t$, which allows us to control $\norm{y_t-x_t}$.
-We defer the detailed proof in Appendix~\ref{app:convex_nag}.
+Fortunately, Lemma~\ref{lem:reverse-PL-main} allows us to control the gradient norm with the function value.
+Thus if the function value is decreasing sufficiently fast, which can be shown by following the standard Lyapunov analysis of NAG, we are able to obtain a good enough bound on $\norm{\nabla f(y_s)}$ for $s<t$, which allows us to control $\norm{y_t-x_t}$.
+We defer the detailed proof to Appendix~\ref{app:convex_nag}.